BriSCA Formula 2 Stock Cars: Races

 BriSCA F2 Stock Car races are normally held on short oval tracks, either tarmac or shale.
 The number of drivers per race is usually between 20 and 30 cars.
 Contact is allowed, and drivers push opponents from the racing line in order to pass.
 Deliberate fencing and following-in is not allowed.

 Each driver is graded according to past results, their roofs painted accordingly: red aerofoils with amber flashing lights are known as 'superstar' grade drivers; then red, blue, yellow and white.
 The lowest grade drivers (white) start each race at the front of the field, while superstar drivers start each race from the rear of the field.
-Championship winners are also designated specific roof colours: gold for the World Champion, silver for the Shootout Series Champion, black and white checks for the British Champion, red and yellow checks for the European Champion.
+Championship winners are also designated specific roof colours: gold for the World Champion, silver for the Shootout Series Champion, black and white checks for the British Champion, red and yellow checks for the European Champion,St. George's cross for the English Champion, St. Andrew's Cross for the Scottish Champion and Green and White checks for the Irish Champion.

 World Championship

 The World Championship is an annual competition and the premier BriSCA F2 championship.
 The winner is granted the honour of racing with a gold roof and wing until the next World Final.
 The World Final is usually held in September.
 The host tracks, all of which are based in Britain, are chosen by the designated promoter.

 The grid for the World Final is composed of drivers from Britain who are chosen through a series of qualifying rounds and two World Championship Semi-Finals.
 Drivers who fail to progress from the World Semi-Finals may race again in a Consolation Semi-Final to choose two more entrants, and the reigning World Champion is entitled to start at the rear of the grid if they have not already qualified.
 The British drivers are joined by stock car drivers from the Netherlands, Northern Ireland and the Isle of Man.

 The most successful driver in World Final races is Rob Speak, who has won eight.
-Other notable multiple winners include Bill Batten (four), Dave Brown (three) and Gordon Moodie (three).
+Other notable multiple winners include Bill Batten (four), Dave Brown (three) and Gordon Moodie (five).